When American Jazz Pros Meet Spanish Jazz Kids

 Even as they might have a few challenges poking holes in the language barrier, the SAJB and its American guests find music to be the truly international language they can understand and use most easily to speak to each other.

-Within a few years of the band’s creation, audiences began to see more American jazz veterans taking the stage as guests, even if most hadn’t been familiar with the project before receiving the invitation to make the trans-Atlantic visit to Barcelona.
+Within a few years of the band’s creation, audiences began to see more American jazz veterans taking the stage as guests, even if most of the musical guests hadn’t been familiar with the project before receiving the invitation to make the trans-Atlantic visit to Barcelona.
 The tradition began with multi-instrumentalist Scott Robinson, who first played sax as a guest with the band in 2009.
-Saxophonist Dick Oatts also became a frequent guest beginning in 2010, and played most recently at the SAJB’s 2020 Jazzing Fest.
+Saxophonist Dick Oatts also became a frequent guest beginning in 2010, and played with the SAJB most recently at the 2020 Jazzing Fest.

 Robinson said of the SAJB during a visit in 2014, “You know, it’s unbelievable.
 He’s got kids who are eight years old not just playing their instruments great, but playing really with the right feeling, and the right kind of swing.
 It’s incredible, it’s very rare to see that in America, which is the birthplace of jazz, so to see it here in Cataluna is something breathtaking…so for me it’s just an honor to be involved in any way with something like this.”

 Roman Tort’s 2012 documentary, A Film About Kids and Music, includes performances and interviews with American musicians Terrell Stafford, Wycliffe Gordon, and Jesse Davis, all of whom participated in the band’s set at the 2011 Barcelona Jazz Festival (as seen in the film) and expressed their amazement at the quality of music the kids of the SAJB were producing.